mlflow/mlflow/docs/source/tracking.rst

 |                                          |                                                            |                                                                                     |               |                                                                                                                                               |
 +------------------------------------------+------------------------------------------------------------+-------------------------------------------------------------------------------------+---------------+-----------------------------------------------------------------------------------------------------------------------------------------------+

-If no active run exists when ``autolog()`` captures data, MLflow will automatically create a run to log information.
+If no active run exists when ``autolog()`` captures data, MLflow will automatically create a run to log information, ending the run once the call to ``pytorch_lightning.trainer.Trainer.fit()`` completes.
-Also, MLflow will then automatically end the run once training ends via calls to  ``pytorch_lightning.trainer.fit()`` or once ``pytorch`` models are exported via ``mlflow.pytorch.log_model()``.

 If a run already exists when ``autolog()`` captures data, MLflow will log to that run but not automatically end that run after training.

 .. note::
-  - Parameters not explicitly passed by users (parameters that use default values) while using ``pytorch_lightning.trainer.fit()`` are not currently automatically logged.
+  - Parameters not explicitly passed by users (parameters that use default values) while using ``pytorch_lightning.trainer.Trainer.fit()`` are not currently automatically logged
-  - In case of a multi-optimizer scenario (such as usage of autoencoder) by default only the parameters for the first optimizer would be logged.
+  - In case of a multi-optimizer scenario (such as usage of autoencoder), only the parameters for the first optimizer are logged
   - This feature is experimental - the API and format of the logged data are subject to change